Spark-Project-Pulse/backend/README.md

 #### Docker
 1. Make sure the Docker daemon is running (open Docker Desktop)
-2. Create a file called ```.env.local``` within the base backend directory
-3. Use this command to run the project locally:
+2. Use this command to run the project locally:
    ``` bash
    docker compose up --build
    ```
-4. Navigate to `http://localhost:8080` to view the project
+3. Navigate to `http://localhost:8080` to view the project

 #### Django
 1. **Install Pipenv** (if not already installed):